-Before starting to address the subject of Machine Learning, it is essential to understand first what is mathematics and why they are so important.
+Before starting to address the subject of Machine Learning, it is essential to understand first what is mathematics and why it is so important.
 Math is the language of science.
 It allows scientist and engineers to express the Universe and the phenomenons that happen inside it.

 We are very interested in predicting the future, or knowing how a system will evolve over time starting from an initial state.
 We can predict the future trajectory of a meteorite to know if it will hit the Earth (so we can call Bruce Willis) or we can predict the sales of a product in Amazon (so we can make Jeff Bezzos happy).
 Anyhow, predicting is important. and Machine Learning is a really good way of predicting things.

-There are two kind of models, analytical models, like the ones previously mentioned and learned models.
+There are two kinds of models, analytical models, like the ones previously mentioned and learned models.
 Until the computer era, most scientists used analytical models, mainly because in order to develop learned models it is necessary to compute many operations.
-Other significant difference between analytical and learned models is that, usually, analytical models are derived using a mathematical demonstration, which are a set of steps that reach a final equation.
-On the contrary, learned models are obtained via a process called training or optimization, and need many examples of inputs-outputs to obtain the equation.
-For this reason, analytic models tend to be compact and beautifull equations, while learned models tend to have hundreds of parameters, generating a very complex and large equation.
+Other significant difference between analytical and learned models is that, usually, analytical models are derived using a mathematical demonstration, which is a set of steps that reach a final equation.
+On the contrary, learned models are obtained via a process called training or optimization, and need many examples of inputs-outputs pairs to obtain the equation.
+For this reason, analytical models tend to be compact and beautiful equations, while learned models tend to have hundreds of parameters, generating very complex and large equations.

-Machine Learning is a technique that allows to obtain learned models to generate predictions.
+Machine Learning is a technique that allows obtaining learned models to generate predictions.
 It has a huge advantage in comparison with analytic models, you don't need to derive a formula, therefore you don't really need to have a deep understanding of math.

-The only thing you need to create a machine learning model is a group of inputs that generate a group of outputs.
+The only thing you need to have is a group of input and output pairs.
 The model is just the relationship between inputs and outputs.

-In the image, the inputs correspond to the points $(x,y)$, the ouputs are the color red and blue, meaning that the inputs are divided in two different classes, and the model is the line that divides both classes.
+In the image, the inputs correspond to the points $(x,y)$, the outputs are the color red and blue, meaning that the inputs are divided into two different classes, and the model is the line that divides both classes.
 This specific problem is called classification.

 Once we have the model, we can make predictions.
-An example is, given a new input point $(x,y)=(0.2,0.3)$, what would be the output?
-Since the point is below the line, it will belong to the output blue, otherwise, it will be red.
+For example, given a new input point $(x,y)=(0.2,0.3)$, what would be the output?
+If the new point is below the line, it will belong to the output blue, otherwise, it will be red.
 We can also have a multi-class classification problem, as shown in the picture.

-The last key concept to understand is the concept of optimization, which in the machine learning nomenclature is called training.
+The last key concept to understand is optimization, which in the machine learning nomenclature is called training.

 To explain the concept of optimization let's imagine a football player taking a penalty like in the next image.
 The player hits the ball with the intention that it follows a trajectory that ends up in goal, but many times the ball doesn't follow the trajectory the player desired.
 So there are two trajectories, the desired one and the actual one.